30 Hottest Web Design Trends to Dominate in 2016

 More and more websites use touch events such as swipes and taps in their layouts.
 Implementation of special plugins that help to apply touch events in web design provide users with more value than responsive design does on its own.
 Mobile layouts with a variety of touch-enabled interactions become even more adaptable to users.

 20. Full-screen Forms

-Web design in 2016 becomes more mobile-focused.
+Web design trends in 2016 becomes more mobile-focused.
 As a result, it becomes a ubiquitous practice for websites to use full-screen forms for conducting such events as signup, subscription to newsletters or handling a search within the website.
 Full-screen forms if used correctly may allow better focus on the task that is aimed at a user.

 21. Creative Hover Effects

 Mainly intended for desktop web design a creatively utilized mouseover can beneficially emphasize key interactions in minimalist layouts.
 The accents done with interesting hover states can give users a clear picture of what is clickable on the uncluttered website.

 Centered layouts look modern, sophisticated and trendy again.
 Cogently delineating a clear website structure content centring helps to focus visitorâ€™s attention on the websiteâ€™s core.
 Combined with beautiful typography centered layouts may greatly enrich interfaces and make user experience more enjoyable.

 Minimal home page design seems to be that rare trend, which appears to be timeless.
 Minimalism in fact will always be beyond any web design trends, because everyone knows that less is more.
 Itâ€™s true.
 In a minimal layout all elements have to be very well thought-out to work for users.
 Texts must be polished so well that they convey a brand message, its unique selling points strongly and elegantly.
 Laconic, minimal web interfaces make responsiveness a very easy task, while white space provides room for breathing and calm user experience.